JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_tips_and_tricks.md

 }
 ```

-It is possible that the coroutine is launched as a response to a user event from the UI thread, where `ModalityState.current()` is available.
+It is possible that the coroutine is launched as a response to a user event from EDT, where `ModalityState.current()` is available.

 If the coroutine is launched from a background thread, then it should not be invoked on top of an unrelated dialog anyway.
 The absence of the context modality state is effectively equivalent to specifying `ModalityState.nonModal()`.